SweetJenn23/BlockchainLab/README.md

        ​

-     * Under the Test tab, you will be able to interact with your code after you've delected **Deploy** on the Define tab.
+     * Under the Test tab, you will be able to interact with your code after you've selected **Deploy** on the Define tab.
 As shown below, you see that you can create a participant based on specifications from your model file.
 We won't explore through more of these right now because we will be working with them closely later in the lab.

        ![Example of Testing code](images/Part1_Step4SampleParticipant.png)